GatsbyCentral/gatsby-awesome-pagination/README.md

 * Pass only pagination context via `context`
 * Provide helpers for next / previous links

+There are 2 types of pagination.
+You have 80 blog posts and you want to show them 15 at a time on pages like `/blog`, `/blog/2`, `/blog/3`, etc. You do this with `paginate()`.
+Then on each blog post, you want to link to the previous and next blog posts.
+You do this with `createPagePerItem()`.

 ## Philosophy

 Why did we create this plugin?
 We felt that the other Gatsby pagination plugins